 6. Discover fascinating local insights you won’t find in typical guidebooks

-During our tour, we visited the Jongmyo Shrine – a UNESCO World Heritage – and learned about Korean history and rituals at that time.
-The tour guides not only told us the stories behind these sacred rituals but also discussed matters such as how young people nowadays perceived history and why traditional customs had gradually disappeared in modern Korean society.
+The tour guides not only told us various stories behind these sacred rituals but also discussed matters such as how young people nowadays perceived history and why traditional customs had gradually disappeared in modern Korean society.

 Jongmyo is the oldest and most authentic of the Confucian royal shrines to have been preserved… Ritual ceremonies linking music, song and dance still take place there, perpetuating a tradition that goes back to the 14th century.